AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## February 27, 2025

+This release contains the following changes to API Mesh:

+### Enhancements

+You can now invalidate your cache by using the `aio-api mesh:purge` command.

 ## February 26, 2025

 This release contains the following changes to API Mesh: